helloSystem/docs/developer/ux-guidelines.md

 Referred to in the Macintosh Human Interface Guidelines with highest praise:

 > A seminal paper on why pull-down menus are superior to any other kind.
 > Everyone who designs for the screen must read this paper.
-Everyone who designs for the screen must read this paper.

 This paper provides empirical evidence on the superiority of global menus.